This is an old school 1990s internet style listing of Indie watch brands and watch manufacturers. If you want to be

 De Witt – Innovation, technical excellence and a quirky love for the unusual timekeeping solution.
 That sums up this unique Swiss house of horology.
 Expensive of course, as hand-finished one-off designs can only ever be.

-Dietrich – Swiss based, Dietrich has recently launched a handsom Skin Diver model at around $1000.
+Dietrich – Swiss based, Dietrich has recently launched a handsome Skin Diver model at around $1000.

 Draken – Based in NZ, inspired by the Drakensberg mountains of South Africa.
 Tough dive watches, retro military styles too.

 Egard Watches – Unusual, striking and offbeat designs from this non-woke, North American company.
 Latest skeleton dial watches offer good value, with quirky looks.

 Eliana – This Singapore brand was founded by a woman who got the passion for mechanical watches.
-Featuring Miyota movements they look elegant and retail at around £315.
+Featuring Miyota movements they look elegant (pic below) and retail at around £315.
 Plus import duties, VAT etc.

 Enoksen – Belfast based brand, German assembled watches – amazing 1000m Deep Dive model costs under 400 quid.